 Car Insurance Claims: Dos and Don'ts

-If you are involved in a motor vehicle accident, it is important that you maintain appropriate communication with your insurance company.
-Following are some "do's and don'ts" to remember throughout the insurance claims process.
+If you're involved in a car accident, it's important you maintain appropriate communication with your insurance company.
+The following are some "do's and don'ts" to remember throughout the insurance claims process.

 DO call your agent as soon as an accident or injury takes place.
 As soon as you get home from the car accident, or even before you go to the doctor, call your agent.